DR-Arena: an Automated Evaluation Framework for Deep Research Agents: Detailed Dataset Diagnostics

 The left panel illustrates the distribution of Judge Verdicts.
 The data reveals that ``Better'' (49.9\%) is the most frequent outcome, significantly outnumbering ``Much Better'' (32.8\%).
 This indicates that while capability gaps exist, top-tier agents often differentiate themselves through marginal improvements in utility or completeness rather than catastrophic failures of their opponents.

 The right panel breaks down the specific reasons for defeat.
-The distribution is remarkably balanced between \textsc{Deep} (Logic Failure, 32.3\%) and \textsc{Wide} (Coverage Failure, 30.0\%).
-This balance validates the effectiveness of our ``Deep \& Wide'' task generation strategy, confirming that the framework successfully exerts equal pressure on both the reasoning capabilities and the information aggregation spans of the agents.
+The distribution is remarkably balanced between \textsc{Depth} (Logic Failure, 32.3\%) and \textsc{Width} (Coverage Failure, 30.0\%).
+This balance validates the effectiveness of our ``Depth \& Width'' task generation strategy, confirming that the framework successfully exerts equal pressure on both the reasoning capabilities and the information aggregation spans of the agents.